libxsmm/libxsmm/README.md

 make COMPATIBLE=1
 ```

-<a name="outdated-binutils"></a>In case of outdated Binutils, compilation can fail to assemble code when building the library (this has nothing to do with JIT-generated code and it does not affect how JIT-code is targeting the system).
+In case of outdated Binutils, compilation can fail to assemble code when building the library (this has nothing to do with JIT-generated code and it does not affect how JIT-code is targeting the system).
 LIBXSMM implements some functionality using compiler-intrinsics and multiple code-paths which are scheduled according to CPUID.
 In contrast to `INTRINSICS=2` (default), `INTRINSICS=1` enables a fully static code path according to the desired target.
 If no target is given (e.g., `AVX=3`, or `AVX=2`), instruction set extensions cannot be leveraged for such code-paths.
 Try to fix failing compilation by building the latest GNU Binutils (and `export PATH=/path/to/binutils/bin:${PATH}`).
-Binutils are versioned independently of <span>GNU&#160;GCC</span> and other compilers.
+Binutils are versioned independently of GNU GCC and other compilers.
 If one cannot update Binutils, work around with a CPUID-value as tabulated in [libxsmm_cpuid.h](https://github.com/libxsmm/libxsmm/blob/main/include/libxsmm_cpuid.h): start at the upper end (less than 1999) and decrement until compilation passes (make INTRINSICS=_CPUID_, e.g., `make INTRINSICS=1021`).
 As a last resort, rely on a fully static code path:

 ```bash
 make INTRINSICS=1